How to Make Cold Brew Coffee –

-Cold brew coffee is a less acidic, less bitter version than it’s hot counterpart … here is a great guide for you to get started making it on your own!
+Cold brew coffee is a lower acidity, less bitter version than it’s hot brewed coffee counterpart … here is a great guide for you to get started making it on your own!
+I have been making my coffee this way (yes, I heat it up in the winter – more on that later) and I absolutely love it.

 Cold Brew vs. Hot Coffee vs. Iced Coffee

-- Cold Brew coffee is made by brewing roughly ground coffee beans in cold water for a long period of time (think 24 hours).
+- Cold Brew coffee is made by brewing roughly ground coffee beans in cold water for a long period of time (think 24 hours) – steeping is generally done in the fridge.

 - Hot Coffee, the stuff you are probably most accustomed to, is brewed by pouring hot water over finely ground coffee in a very short period of time.

-- Iced Coffee, on the other hand, is simply Hot Coffee poured over ice.
+- Iced Coffee, on the other hand, is simply Hot Coffee poured over ice (see our tutorial here).

 What You Will Need to Make It:

-- Some good whole bean coffee (decaf coffee works too you know!)
+- Coffee Beans: Some good whole bean coffee (decaf coffee works too you know!).
+I prefer to use a medium to dark roast.

-- Mason jars (or other storage container (see below))
+- Mason Jars or other storage container: Mason jars (or other storage container (see below))

 Recipe FAQs + Tips